-People interested in HVAC quickly discover why these careers are increasingly popular.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these careers are increasingly popular.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which affects old models.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 One of the most in-demand careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.